-We will enjoy taking a short bus ride over to the nearby village of Ascona, which only takes about 12 minutes on the city bus, or you can go by boat from Locarno.
+Another wonderful activity is a short bus ride over to the nearby village of Ascona, which only takes about 12 minutes on the city bus, or you can go by boat from Locarno.
 Ascona is a pretty little waterfront village -- another one of these picture postcards come to life.

-Ascona has the expected waterfront promenade with shops, town church, an open market, sidewalk cafés, some arcades, and quite a few streets that are just for pedestrians in that typical European style.
+It's got the expected waterfront promenade with shops, town church, an open market, sidewalk cafés, some arcades, and quite a few streets that are just for pedestrians in that typical European style.
 It's a little resort town with pastel colored buildings, small boats bobbing in the marina, tiny back lanes for an aimless stroll, enough shops to keep you busy, a main pedestrian artery, and there are at least one dozen excellent restaurants here, so you will not starve.

 Next we travel by train to Zurich.